AshfaqAmode/Human-Resource-Management-System-DCOM/README.md

 │   └── seed.sql               # SQL file to seed initial data
-├── build/                     # Compiled files (can be excluded from version control) ├── lib/                       # External libraries (if any) ├── scripts/                   # Helper scripts for building and running │   ├── start-rmiregistry.sh   # Shell script to start the RMI registry │   ├── start-server.sh        # Shell script to start the server │   └── start-client.sh        # Shell script to start the client
+├── build/                     # Compiled files (can be excluded from version control) ├── lib/                       # External libraries (if any) └── scripts/                   # Helper scripts for building and running
-└── pom.xml or build.gradle    # Build tool configuration file (Maven/Gradle)
+    ├── start-rmiregistry.sh   # Shell script to start the RMI registry ├── start-server.sh        # Shell script to start the server
+    └── start-client.sh        # Shell script to start the client